GLOBAL MARKETS-Equities fall as U.S. Treasury yields, dollar stay elevated

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Sinéad Carew, Lawrence White and Kevin Buckland Editing by Shri Navaratnam, Kim Coghill, Sharon Singleton, Alex Richardson and Aurora Ellis)
+(Reporting by Sinéad Carew, Lawrence White and Kevin Buckland Editing by Shri Navaratnam, Kim Coghill, Sharon Singleton, Alex Richardson, Aurora Ellis and Andrea Ricci)

 ((sinead.carew@thomsonreuters.com; +13322191897))